-Some assumptions are made to calculate emissions from domestic wastewater handling:
+Some assumptions are made to calculate emissions from the domestic wastewater handling:

 - Total organically degradable carbon, removed from domestic wastewater with sludge, is divided proportionally between types of treatment.
-Type of treatment "not connected" removes no carbon in sludge. - Only temporal storage of sewage sludge with dry solid content less then 20% could be considered as anaerobic conditions, since all other ways or conditions of sewage sludge (for example, storage after dewatering procedures, what results in content of dry solids 20% and more) does not allow to use MCF value for "deep anaerobic lagoons", as it was recommended by TERT, especially, if dewatered sewage sludge is being stored in the piles.
-An expert judgment was performed and documented to establish the 20% solid content threshold value to divide sudge in anaerobic/aerobic295 (Figure 7.11 and Figure 7.12).
+Type of treatment "not connected" removes no carbon in sludge; - Only temporal storage of sewage sludge with dry solid content equal or less than 20% could be considered as anaerobic conditions, since all other ways or conditions of sewage sludge (for example, storage after dewatering procedures, what results in content of dry solids 20% and more) does not allow to use MCF value for "deep anaerobic lagoons", as it was recommended by TERT, especially, if dewatered sewage sludge is being stored in the piles.
+An expert judgment was performed and documented to establish the 20% solid content threshold value to divide sludge in anaerobic/aerobic (Figure 7.11 and Figure 7.12).